evkx/evkx.github.io/content/models/kia/ev9/EV9_Long_Range_AWD/_index.md

 ## Performance

-The Kia EV9 Long Range AWD has a maximum power of 283 KW (385 hp/380 bhp) and a total torque of 600 nm (443 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 6 seconds and has a top speed of 200 km/h (124 mph).
+The Kia EV9 Long Range AWD delivers a solid performance with a maximum power of 283 kW (385 hp / 380 bhp) and a total torque of 600 Nm (443 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6 seconds and reaches a top speed of 200 km/h (124 mph), making it competitive within its class.

 ## Battery, range, and charging